 Make Time for Recovery between Your Runs

 Getting the proper rest in between runs is just as critical as a solid running workout.
 Overtraining occurs when runners don’t recover.
-This applies to the Ultra-Marathoner running well over 100 miles a week, or an intensity focused 5K specialist.
+This applies to the Ultra-Marathoner running well over 100 miles a week or an intensity-focused 5K specialist.
 Reducing your miles, and taking time to recover between your runs, may actually increase your speed and strength while lowering injury risk.
 It’s also a great way to get past plateaus.

-This is not to say that you should always run low miles, as you still need to run for a good duration to build baseline endurance, but rather focus the running on quality and if you aren’t recovering take a step back to rest before tackling longer or more intense mileage.
+This is not to say that you should always run low miles, as you still need to run for a good duration to build baseline endurance, but rather focus the running on quality and if you aren’t recovering, take a step back to rest before tackling longer or more intense mileage.

-Running recovery sandals and flip flops are another strong tool in your recovery arsenal.
+Running recovery sandals and flip-flops are another strong tool in your recovery arsenal.
 Take a look at the Top 11 Best Running Recovery Sandals and Flip Flops to aid your recovery.

 Make Time for Life Outside of Running

 Everyone has heard about maintaining a work-life balance, but maintaining a workout-life balance is often missed.
-Running can easily turn into an obsession that distracts from life and makes you singularly focused.
+Running can easily turn into an obsession that distracts you from life and makes you singularly focused.
 Many elite runners have a life outside of running, which in a lot of cases, includes their family.